LDeiva/Post-Shots-xG-Model/README.md

 # Post-Shots-xG-Model
 **Purpose of the project**: Creation a simple Post-Shots xG model using Free Statsbomb Event Data.

+**Materials**:
+1) PSxG_Model.py is the main file for model creation.

+2) PSxG_Features_Function.py contain the functions used to create features for the model.

+3) ML_PSxG_Function.py contain different type of function for test and regulate ML models.

+4) Data used in this project are  provided free of charge by Statsbomb.

 ## What are xG and PSxG?:
 Expected Goals (xG) are the most famous metrics in football and their purpose is to quantify the probability that a shot will result in a goal before the shot is taken.